thepith/cpp/README.md

 ```
 make
 ```
 Note that it might be necessary to adapt the `GCCLIB` variable.
+To download all files use need `git-svn`

 ## Vorlesungsnotizen
 * [1.
 Vorlesung](lectures/l1.md)